sigmacomputing/sigmaquickstarts/site/sigmaguides/src/administration_sigma_calculations/administration_sigma_calculations.md

 Now that we have the definitions, let's examine what happens when an end-user makes a request for data in Sigma.

-The following decision tree is very high-level and does not include lower-level details such as security, system architecture, and so on.
+The following decision tree is very high-level, and does not include lower-level details such as security, system architecture, and so on.
 In this QuickStart, we are solely focused on what happens when a Sigma user requests data or performs operations on already retrieved data.
 It is understood that this is not the only factor related to overall platform performance.

 Suppose there is a Sigma workbook that contains one table.
 The user may (or may not) have added a few calculated columns, and they have published the workbook.